 The Tattoo Bible Volume 2 brings everything, EVERYTHING you'll even want to know about tattooing, from tribal tattoos, hearts, dragons, roses, skulls, butterflies, girls, crosses, celestial, tribal, back pieces to nautical.
 Images are represented in a range of physical sizes, the most complex designs are reproduced by one page.
 Even if you do not understand English it is worth buying by the references of the images and give you dictionaries and Google Translate!

-This book features 18th century illustrations.
-One hundred and one colorful portraits of renowned Japanese samurai with short captions.
-If you are going to get an oriental tattoo, it is worth seeing the references of this book!
+This book features illustrations from the 18th century.
+One hundred and one color portraits of renowned samurai Japanese with short subtitles.
+If you are going to get an oriental tattoo, the references in this book are worth checking out!